-Farlington School is licenced as a Student Route Sponsor by the UK Visas and Immigration (UKVI) for entry to school, and offers child student visas.
+Farlington School is licensed as a Student Route Sponsor by the UK Visas and Immigration (UKVI) for entry to school, and offers Child Student visas.

 International students from both outside and within the European Union, and Switzerland, must apply for permission to study in the UK.

 Please contact UKVI to help you choose the correct route for you.

 International students join us at Farlington from a range of countries every year; some come to us via other families who already have experience of the school; some have found out about us independently; and some come to us via our network of partner educational agents.